-Other readings are in pdf format on Sakai except for journal articles that can be downloaded directly from the library.
+Other readings are in pdf format on e-learning except for journal articles that can be downloaded directly from the library.
 These include seminal writings on theory, subsequent syntheses by later authors, and fewer case studies.
 Reading more about theory in the abstract and less about its application introduces an artificial boundary between theory and practice, and this should always be kept in mind.
 Reading assignments are posted each week, along with a readings guide and a discussion guide to help you gain the important points from the readings and prepare for discussion.

 FORMAT: As a graduate seminar, this course depends on your comprehension and discussion of the readings.
 In other words, this is NOT a lecture course!
-You are required to carefully read the assigned materials and to reflect on, discuss, disagree with, and comprehend the major theoretical movements in archaeology.
+You are required to carefully read the assigned materials and to reflect on, discuss, disagree with, and comprehend the major theoretical arguments in archaeology.
 The instructor's responsibilities are to choose the readings (suggestions are welcome), facilitate class discussions to ensure comprehensive coverage, and evaluate student performance.

-PERSONAL DEVICES: Because most of the readings are available as pdfs, notebook computers or similar reading devices may be used in the classroom as long as they are used only for the purpose of consulting the already-completed reading assignments and are not disruptive to the discussion.
-All other portable electronic devices must be turned off and stowed away.
-Newspapers and other reading materials not relevant to the class should be out of sight by the time class begins.
+PERSONAL DEVICES: Because most of the readings are available as pdfs, laptops, tablets, or similar reading devices may be used in the classroom as long as they are used only for the purpose of consulting the already-completed reading assignments and are not disruptive to the discussion.
+All other portable electronic devices must be silenced and stowed away.
+Phones in particular should be out of your sight.
+Other reading materials (newspapers) not relevant to the class should stored out of sight as class begins.

 CLASS PREPARATION: Every student must be prepared every class period to discuss the assigned readings.
 This means taking notes on every reading and reflecting on the material (e.g., compare/contrast viewpoints, raise questions about things you don't understand).
 Reading the assignments right before class meets is insufficient to be able to discuss them intelligently.
 You need to take time to digest the authors' opinions and compare the different readings.
 For this reason, and because volunteerism has not worked, starting the second class meeting each student is required to email me a brief summary of individual assigned readings by 4:00 pm Tuesday, the day before class.
 There is a guide to writing summaries on e-learning.
-This requirement applies to most of the readings except for the chapters in the textbooks and other exceptions noted on the reading list.
+The reading list indicates which readings require summaries; textbook chapters are excluded.
 Single-space your summaries and include a full biblographic entry for each one; you should fit two to a page in 12 point font.
 Email them by attaching a single Word document with your last name and week # as the file name.
 This assignment gives you time the evening before class to read your notes to prepare for discussion, and will alert me to any readings that posed difficulties.
 It will also get you in the habit of composing annotations, which are necessary to complete the bibliography assignment (below).
 Summaries (max 5 points each week) account for 15% of the final grade.
 Late summaries lose 20% of value and their grading may be delayed.
 Every student is allowed to skip one week's summaries (but not the readings) with no penalty.
 Choose your week off wisely, and email me to say you are taking advantage of this option.
 Those who provide summaries every week receive extra credit.
-Week 1 and Week 12 summaries are optional.
+Week 1 and Week 12 summaries are optional for extra credit.